Sponsors

 National Historic Ships UK acknowledges the financial support of its sponsors

 The last wherry to be built for the Norfolk and Suffolk Broads.
 ARDEA is a Pleasure wherry.
 1927 – designed and built by Leo Robinson Oulton Broad, Lowestoft for Howard Hollingworth.
-Built in teak 1934 - sold to Cdr R G Lock.
-She was later sold to Lady Flora and again in 1960 by Joy Dunkerley and taken to Paris.
-ARDEA was impounded by the French Authorities in the early 1970's after being bought by a Parisian Madame.
-Philippe Rouff paid of the debt and sold her to Philip Davies and returned to the Broads.
-She was restored to a sailing condition by a local builder.
+Built in teak.
+1934 - sold to Cdr R G Lock.
+She was later sold to Lady Flora Conway-Cuncliffe in 1947.
+1957/1958 used as a motorised houseboat, skipper Jim Cole, Tidecraft Brundall.
+In 1959 sold to Howard Dunkerley & taken to Paris for accomodation.
+Bought by Philippe Rouff c.1973 restored as a motorised charter boat & toured european waterways 1974 – 1976, then used at houseboat till sold to Philip Davies in 2005.

 In 2015, ARDEA was bought by Andrew Scull with agreement for her to be used for charter by Wherry Yacht Charter Charitable Trust.
 She is one of only eight remaining wherries.
-ARDEA has a diesel engine and electric engine but is primarily a sailing vessel which is hope she is generally used on the Broads
+ARDEA has a diesel engine and electric engine but is primarily a sailing vessel.

 1927 – designed and built by Leo Robinson Oulton Broad, Lowestoft for Howard Hollingworth.